Gravity anomaly: Regional causes

 Over mid-ocean ridges, the free-air anomalies are small and correlate with the ocean bottom topography.
 The ridge and its flanks appear to be fully isostatically compensated.
 There is a large Bouger positive, of over 350 mgal, beyond 1000 km from the ridge axis, which drops to 200 over the axis.
 This is consistent with seismic data and suggests the presence of a low-density magma chamber under the ridge axis.

 There are intense isostatic and free-air anomalies along island arcs.
 These are indications of strong dynamic effects in subduction zones.
 The free-air anomaly is around +70 mgal along the Andes coast, and this is attributed to the subducting dense slab.
 The trench itself is very negative, with values more negative than −250 mgal.
 This arises from the low-density ocean water and sediments filling the trench.

 Gravity anomalies provide clues on other processes taking place deep in the lithosphere.
 For example, the formation and sinking of a lithospheric root may explain negative isostatic anomalies in eastern Tien Shan.
 The Hawaiian gravity anomaly appears to be fully compensated within the lithosphere, not within the underlying aesthenosphere, contradicting the explanation of the Hawaiian rise as a product of aesthenosphere flow associated with the underlying mantle plume.
 The rise may instead be a result of lithosphere thinning: The underlying aesthenosphere is less dense than the lithosphere and it rises to produce the swell.
 Subsequent cooling thickens the lithosphere again and subsidence takes place.

 Local anomalies

 Local anomalies are used in applied geophysics.
 For example, a local positive anomaly may indicate a body of metallic ores.
 Salt domes are typically expressed in gravity maps as lows, because salt has a low density compared to the rocks the dome intrudes.

 At scales between entire mountain ranges and ore bodies, Bouguer anomalies may indicate rock types.
 For example, the northeast-southwest trending high across central New Jersey represents a graben of Triassic age largely filled with dense basalts.

+The largest continental gravity gradient in the world is found across the Woodroffe Thrust-Mann Fault Zone in central Australia, and is attributed to an upthrust of dense mantle material 30 km closer to the present land surface, which occurred during the 630–520 Ma Petermann Orogeny.